 ![]() Figure 2 -- - Effects of elevated temperature on Dextrose Monohydrate Note that the anhydrous mass of the sample was calculated to be 180.16/198.18 * 250 = 227 grams.

 The first step in preparation of the propellant is to grind, or mill, the potassium nitrate to a fine texture.
 This may easily be done with the use of an electric coffee grinder, such as that shown in Figure 3.
-The grinder hopper should be half filled, then run the grinder for about 30-40 seconds.
-To facilitate milling, the grinder should be slowly "gyrated" about its base.
-Milling will reduce the particle size to an average of 50-100 microns.
-As obtained, granulated potassium nitrate particles are typically 150-250 microns.
-Potassium nitrate often comes in the form of "prills" (tiny spheres) which must be milled.
-It should be noted that the viscosity of the melted propellant slurry is highly dependant upon the particle size of the potassium nitrate.
+Adding two tablespoons (30ml) to the hopper, the grinder is then run about 15-30 seconds, depending on how finely the KN is to be milled.
+To facilitate milling, the grinder is slowly "gyrated" about its base.
+Milling as such will reduce the particle size appreciably.
+A sieve analysis that was done on three samples of milled KN prills indicated that 50% of the resulting particles are smaller than 74 microns, with most of the remainder being less than 234 microns in size.
+It should be noted that the viscosity of the melted propellant slurry is highly dependant upon how finely of the potassium nitrate is milled.
 When prepared as described above, the slurry will not be fluid enough to cast, and as such it is necessary to scoop the propellant into the casting mould.
-The slurry will be alot more fluid and easier to cast if the potassium nitrate is milled for a shorter time, such as 10 seconds.
-The potassium nitrate will consequently have a larger particle size.
-The drawback is slightly reduced performance due to less efficient combustion.
-Separate dedicated grinders should be used for the potassium nitrate & for the dextrose.
-The reason is that the seal that separates the grinding compartment from the motor compartment is not perfect.
-Over time, some fine powder finds its way into the motor compartment, and slowly accumulates.
-If the accumulated powder is solely dextrose, or solely potassium nitrate, the risk of the accumulation igniting is minimal.
-However, if the same grinder were used for both dextrose and oxidizer, the risk of combustion is much greater, creating an obvious hazard.
+The slurry will be more fluid and easier to cast if the potassium nitrate is milled for a shorter time, such as 10 seconds or less.
+Or if the potassium nitrate is obtained as a fine granular form (similar to table salt), it can be used "as is".
+The drawback is reduced performance due to less efficient combustion, lower chamber pressure, combined with a slightly longer burn time compared to propellant made with fine-grind oxidizer.

 The following temperatures were measured during the casting process, utilizing a thermocouple, and are compared to sucrose-based:

-When casting propellant prepared with anhydrous dextrose, it is not necessary to continue heating until caramelization commences; it may be poured into the mould as soon as the mixture is fully melted and blended.
+When casting propellant prepared with anhydrous dextrose, it is not necessary to continue heating until caramelization commences, indicated by ivory coloured slurry; it may be poured into the mould as soon as the mixture is fully melted and blended.
 Notes on casting dextrose propellant

 The cast propellant should be in the colour range between ivory (#FFFFF0) and beige (#F5F5DC), as illustrrated in Figure 6 below:

-![]() Water Content and HygroscopicityAfter casting, once the grain has cooled, the propellant surfaces are usually found to be sticky due to moisture deposition.
-This is a result of residual moisture in the propellant, which is forced out (by elevated vapour pressure) and collects at the grain surfaces.
-Even if the potassium nitrate and dextrose have both been dessicated prior to casting, it is clear that not 100% moisture is driven out.
-A tiny fraction of a percent remains, which shows up after casting.
-It has been observed, however, that the material will dry out after a certain period of time, typically 24 hours, if placed where the humidity is relatively low (< 60%).
-This drying process can be accelerated by placing the grain within a dessicator.
-A simple dessicator can be made from a cake dome with a layer of calcium chloride pellets or flakes spread over the bottom pan.
-Calcium chloride is readily available as an ice & snow melter.
+Diagram of Pressure Casting Mould Setup Easy way to remove coring rod after casting ![]() Water Content and HygroscopicityAfter casting, once the grain has cooled, the propellant surfaces may be sticky due to moisture deposition, depending on the relative humidity.
+The propellant will dry out typically after 24 hours, if placed within a dessicator.
+A simple dessicator can be made from a tupperware container with a layer of calcium chloride pellets or flakes spread over the bottom pan.
+Calcium chloride is readily available as an ice & snow melter or as a drying agent for damp environment.
 It would appear that there is a relative humidity (R.H.) threshold that determines whether or not the propellant will be hygroscopic.
 As with the KNSU propellant, the KNDX propellant is hygroscopic (absorbs moisture from the air).
 However, the hygroscopic nature of the dextrose propellant is far less severe than sucrose-based.
 As an ad-hoc experiment, I'd exposed a grain cast from KNDX monohydrate to the open air, and after about two months, it was still bone dry.
 The R.H. over this duration ranged from 55-60%.
 At high R.H. levels (around 90%), however, this propellant is indeed very hygroscopic.
 Interestingly, experimentation has suggested that the resistance to moisture absorption is better if cast as dextrose monohydrate based rather than anhydrous-dextrose based.
 Perhaps this is a consequence of the lower casting temperature.
-Theoretical Performance
+Quality ControlAfter the casting and demoulding operation has been completed, and a visual examination of the resulting grain segment suggests all is well, how can we know for sure whether the grain is acceptable for firing in a rocket motor?
+Does it contain hidden flaws such as empty voids or air bubbles?
+How well is the casting tube (inhibitor) bonded to the propellant?
+Fortunately, there are two checks we can make to assess the grain quality, checks that I always perform:

 The theoretical performance of the KNDX propellant is essentially the same as that of the KNSU and KNSB propellants.
 For example, the specific impulse (65/35 O/F) is less than 1% lower than KNSU, the combustion temperature is nearly identical, and the products of combustion are very similar, including the mass fraction of particles in the exhaust.
 The ideal density of the cast propellant is also nearly identical (1.879 compared to 1.888 g./cu.cm.).
 Effects of Overheating during CastingSince the casting process of this propellant involves operation at an elevated temperature, it is important to know how much of a "safety margin" one has, with regard to possible hazards associated with inadvertent overheating.To determine the effects of overheating during the casting process, an experiment was performed in which a sample of KNDX (anhydrous) propellant, of 65/35 O/F ratio, was overheated.
 This involved placing a small sample (approx. 10 grams) of the KNDX powdered mixture into an aluminum pan, and heating the sample with a forced-air heat gun (1400 watt; 1100 deg.F max. rating).
 A type-K thermocouple (chromel-alumel) was inserted into the mixture to monitor temperature.
 The setup for this experiment is illustrated in Figure 7.

-The above results suggest that the combustion temperature of dextrose-based propellant is, in fact, close to that of sucrose-based propellant.
-This would suggest that the performance characteristics would, therefore, be similar, as predicted by the theoretical analysis of combustion.
-AssessmentIn the time period that has passed since I first investigated KNDX propellant (mid 1998) and subsequently posted this web page (early 1999), the KNDX propellant has been utilized extensively by AER experimenters worldwide, including myself.
-I have developed and successfully fired a number of motors which utilize this propellant, namely, the Kappa motor ("K" class) and Juno motor ("J" class).
-The latest motor to be developed is the Lambda motor ("L" class), which was recently given it's maiden firing (alas, unsuccessfully, owing to inhibitor failure).
-This latter motor contained 4 propellant segments of 66 mm diameter, totalling 2.9 kg (6.4 lbs).
-The A-100M motor (a new version of the A-100 motor) has been designed specifically for KNDX propellant and has been fired several times.
-The B-200 motor (designated B-200DX) has also been fired a number of times with KNDX propellant.
 The delivered performance of the KNDX propellant is essentially identical to that of the KNSU and better than that of the KNSB propellant.
 Operating in the Kappa motor, the propellant was found to deliver a respectable specific impulse of 137 seconds.
+More typically, delivered performance is in the 130-133 second range.
 The burn rate of this propellant (at elevated pressure) was found to be somewhat lower than sucrose-based propellant.
 This allows for the design of a rocket motor with a greater burn time.
 One drawback of KNDX propellant is the "plateau" burn rate behaviour, which tends to complicate the design process to some degree.
 However, recent experimentation has shown that the "plateau" behaviour can be suppressed by doping the formulation with charcoal pigment.
 Iron oxide provides a similar effect, and results in a greater burn rate.
 The KNDX propellant has a considerable advantage over the sucrose-based propellant with regard to ease of casting.
 The temperature of the melted mixture is significantly lower, which results in an improved safety margin with regard to overheating.
 Lower casting temperature also leads to the noteworthy advantage of less rapid "freeze-up" of the melted mixture, which results in a better cast product with fewer voids or air bubbles.
 Decomposition (caramelization) of the propellant due to heating is minimal, and pot life of the melted slurry is superior to that of KNSU (although less than that of KNSB).
-The mechanical properties of cast dextrose-based propellant are very similar to both the sucrose-based and sorbitol-based propellants, that is, rigid and brittle, whether prepared using monohydrate or anhydrous form of dextrose.
-However, the strength of dextrose-based propellant (and of the sucrose & sorbitol-based) is appreciable, and does not appear to pose any practical limitations on grain size or geometry.
-The hygroscopic nature of this propellant appears to be less problematic than that of the sucrose-based or sorbitol-based propellants, particularly if cast in the monohydrate form.
+The mechanical properties of cast dextrose-based propellant are very similar to both KNSU and KNSBpropellants, that is, rigid and brittle, whether prepared using monohydrate or anhydrous form of dextrose.
+However, the strength of dextrose-based propellant (and of the KNSU & KNSB) is appreciable, and does not appear to pose any practical limitations on grain size or geometry.
+The hygroscopic nature of this propellant appears to be less problematic than that of KNSU or KNSB propellants, particularly if cast in the monohydrate form.
 As well, the ambient relative humidity (R.H.) seems to play a significant role.
 It would appear that there is a R.H. threshold that determines whether or not the propellant is hygroscopic.
-It has been determined by experience that if the R.H. is maintained less than approximately 60%, the propellant will remain completely dry to the touch.
+It has been determined by experience that if the R.H. is maintained less than approximately 60%, the propellant will remain completely dry to the touch when exposed to the open air.

 Download complete report of the dextrose heating experiments